 'No Pants Subway Ride' 2016 surprises no one

-Registration will allow you to post comments on newstimes.com and create a newstimes.com Subscriber Portal account for you to manage subscriptions and email preferences.
 A man in boxer shorts and a woman wearing hosiery with a garter belt wait for a train at a Manhattan train station during the 15th annual No Pants Subway Ride Sunday, Jan.
 10, 2016, in New York.
+The group event, meant as a prank to amuse unsuspecting subway riders, has been going on since 2002.

 Start the conversation, or Read more at News Times.